oracle/weblogic-kubernetes-operator/site/installation.md

 ### Could not pull Docker image

 If the operator has not started, Kubernetes may not have been able to pull the Docker image from the Docker registry.
-Check the Docker registry secret is correct, or log on to the Kubernetes master and manually pull the image using these commands:
+Check that the Docker registry secret is correct, or log on to the Kubernetes master and manually pull the image using these commands:

 ```
 docker login container-registry.oracle.com